Wills17/Rainfall-Prediction/README.md

 - `Data_processing_and_cleaning.py`: Script for loading, cleaning, and preprocessing the dataset.
 - `EDA_on_Rainfall_dataset.py`: Script for exploratory data analysis (EDA) on the dataset.
 - `RandomForestClassifier_Model.py`: Script for training a Random Forest Classifier model.
-- `RFC_model_input.py`: Script for loading the trained model and making predictions based on user input.
+- `RFC_model_input.py`: Script for loading the trained Random Forest model and making predictions based on user input.
+- `LogisticRegression_Model.py`: Script for training a Logistic Regression model.
+- `LR_model_input.py`: Script for loading the trained Logistic Regression model and making predictions based on user input.
 - `Rainfall_dataset.csv`: The original dataset containing weather-related features and the target variable.

 ## Setup Instructions